Santiso-Group/despasito/docs/startfitting.rst

 How to Tune the Fitting Algorithm
 ##################################

-DESPASITO uses the `scipy.optimize.basinhopping <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.basinhopping.html#scipy.optimize.basinhopping>`_ algorithm for parameter fitting.
-Two optional dictionaries may then be included, `basin_dict` for options specific to the basinhopping function, and `minimizer_dict` to define the minimizing function and the associated options.
-These options can be found in the scipy documentation, but we will reiterate them here with our custom default values.
+DESPASITO uses global optimization methods from `scipy.optimize <https://docs.scipy.org/doc/scipy/reference/optimize.html>`_ for parameter fitting.
+The optional dictionary, ``global_dict`` may then be included for options specific to the function.
+Currently, brute, differential_evolution, and basinhopping are available.
+Our preference is to use the basinhopping method so we will elaborate here.

+The basinhopping method options can be found in the scipy documentation, but we will reiterate them here with our custom default values.
+Unlike the other methods, this algoirthm also allows us to provide a `minimizer_dict` to define the minimizing function and the associated options.

-* basin_dict (dict), Optional - kwargs used in scipy.optimize.basinhopping
+* global_dict (dict), Optional - kwargs used in scipy.optimize.basinhopping

     - niter (int) - default: 10, Number of basin hopping iterations
     - T (float) - default: 0.5, Temperature parameter, should be comparable to separation between local minima (i.e. the “height” of the walls separating values).